Off-Grid Solar and Wind-Generated Power

 seasons in which the various species become most intolerable, and

-is not needful to OVER protect the food generally, for instance most
+not needful to OVER protect the food generally, for instance most fruits,

-fruits, eggs, and fresh vegetables are left right on the concrete (or
+eggs, and fresh vegetables are left right on the concrete (or placed in

-As luck would have it, not having a preponderence of store-bought food
+As luck would have it, not having a preponderance of store-bought food

-protective packaging. i.e.: eggs have shells, apples and potatoes have
+packaging. i.e.: eggs have shells, apples and potatoes have skins, etc.).

 Besides, how much can a bug actually eat anyway?
 I certainly cannot be